2020 Tucson Gem and Mineral Shows

 If you're interested in attending the Annual Tucson Gem & Mineral show, be aware that lodging is difficult to come by unless it is booked many months in advance.
 Nearby Saguaro National Park has no camping facilities, but Catalina and Picacho Peak State parks north of Tucson offer camping with RV hookups at reasonable rates.

 There are hotels and motels in Tucson, with something for every taste and price range.
-For more information and a complete list, click here.
-(Rates, availability and reservations online.)
+For more information and a complete list, click here for rates, availability and reservations online.

 Shades of Blue: Minerals of the World

 The acclaimed Tucson Gem and Mineral Show® (registered trade name of only one show) is held every year on the second full weekend of February (starting with a Thursday).
 It has set the standard for gem and mineral shows around the world, and is now the largest gem and mineral show in the United States.
 The show is open to the public and presents retail dealers only.
 Proceeds from the show remain in the Tucson economy and are used to support mineral knowledge and appreciation.
 More...